pvcraven/arcade_book/source/chapters/16_array_backed_grids/array_backed_grids.rst

     Figure 16.4: Step 4

-5. Adjust the drawing of the rectangle to add in the ``margin`` variable.
+5. Adjust the drawing of the rectangle to add in the ``MARGIN`` variable.
 Now there should be gaps between the rectangles.
 See Figure 16.5.

 .. figure:: step_05.png